PranavP4tel/EDA-Using-Pandas/README.md

 6. Win percent of each team
 7. Toss win and match win percent of a team

-Also performed EDA on another dataset - Ultra Marathons: https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633
+B. Performed EDA on another dataset - Ultra Marathons: https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633

 Tasks performed:
 1. Filtering races with 50km and 50mi distance, held in 2020 and in USA